VoliJS/NestedTypes/README.md

 	}
 });
 ```
+P.S.: There's an opinion that classes are not needed in JS since you can do fancy mixins with prototypes.
+What I would say?
+C'mon, we're really old-school guys here. :) We're get used to situation when class looks like a class, not as a random excerpt from Linux kernel or something :)

 Installation and dependencies
 -----------------------------
 Native properties support is required.
 It means all modern browsers, IE from version 9.